Myanmar voters despair over sham election and plea for return of Aung San Suu Kyi

 “The junta has spent nearly five years dismantling the basic foundations of democratic participation and now wants the world to accept an empty parody of an election.”

-The mother-of-five, a widow, said she hated the military for forcing her eldest son into the army, where he was killed last year.
+The widowed mother of five said she hated the military for forcing her eldest son into the army, where he was killed last year.

 “My eldest son, 28, was a good boy.
 He took care of the family and we depended on him, but early last year the authorities ordered him to join the army.